cosinekitty/sapphire/Elastika.md

 Like the input tilt angle, the output tilt angle range 0&deg; to 90&deg;
 makes the output sensitive to movement angles going from perpendicular to the hexagonal mesh to parallel to it.
 The default angle is 45&deg;.

+Just like the slider controls, the tilt knobs come with associated attenuverters and CV inputs, for helping automate tilt angle control.

 Lower tilt angles tend to introduce deeper bass components to the sound because the resonant frequency of the mesh in that direction is lower.